ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 {% assign linkId="catalogEndpointDeleteEntries" %}
 {% assign method="DELETE" %}
 {% assign endpoint="/catalogs/:catalogUuid" %}
-{% assign summary="Deletes entries for the catalog specified by the :catalogueUuid" %}
+{% assign summary="Deletes entries for the catalog specified by the :catalogUuid" %}
 {% capture description %}
 There are two different options for deleting catalog entries: